sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 You may install the [Amica](https://github.com/japalmer29/amica) and [postAmicaUtility](https://github.com/sccn/postAmicaUtility) plugins to use Amica in EEGLAB.
 By contrast with other ICA algorithms, Amica does not use the standard ICA interface and creates its own sets of menus.

-Refer to the [Appendix](/tutorials/IV.Appendix/ICA_background.html#note-on-ica-algorithms) for further information on the different ICA algorithms.
+Refer to the [ICA concept guide](/tutorials/ConceptsGuide/ICA_background.html#note-on-ica-algorithms) for further information on the different ICA algorithms.

 *Important note*